Best subscription billing software: 6 top platforms compared [2026]

 Automated recurring billing, flexible pricing models that support your business, dunning management to recover failed payments, multi-currency and payment method support for international customers, tax automation for compliance, and analytics showing key subscription metrics.
 The subscription billing solution should handle these without requiring constant manual intervention or custom development.

-Yes, some recurring billing software supports multiple currencies and international payment methods.
+Yes, some of the best recurring billing software supports multiple currencies and international payment methods.
 Look for platforms that handle currency conversion, display prices in local currencies, support regional payment methods like SEPA in Europe or local wallets in Asia-Pacific, and calculate taxes correctly for different jurisdictions.

-Smart dunning management automatically retries failed payments with optimized timing, sends customer notifications about payment issues before canceling service, updates expired card information through network token services, and provides analytics showing which payment failures are recoverable versus indicating customers who want to leave.
+Smart dunning management automatically retries failed payments with optimized timing and sends customer notifications about payment issues before canceling service.
+It also updates expired card information through network token services and provides analytics showing which payment failures are recoverable versus indicating customers who want to leave.
 This automation recovers revenue that would be lost with manual processes.